 Undergraduate Seminar: Roman Mummy Portraits

-This course fulfills the following Major requirements: Geographical areas (A) or (D), and Chronological period (I), based on the topic of the final research paper or project.
+This course fulfills the following Major requirements: Geographical area (D) and Chronological period (I).